 I started with the online magazine Better Way Moms, and speaking about the importance of life/self balance.
-Then I launched my online skincare line, Love by Sarah Walton and I wrote my first book, Redefining Success.
+Then I wrote my first book, Redefining Success.
 After the book launched, I started traveling with the Redefining Success Event, which are evening events I host around the country with panelists of successful women telling the truth about what it really takes to succeed and how important it is that we define success for ourselves.
 I also speak for corporations, conferences, small business events and women’s groups.

 Most of the women I meet have had dreams of being, doing or having something other than what they have today.
 For that, I have four words: Life.
 Is.
 Too.
 Short.

 No one ever wishes they had spent more time at the office.
 No one ever pines for the good old days of doing work that didn’t inspire them, fill them up or make them happy.
 And yes, I get that we’re incredibly privileged to even get to have conversations like these.
 And I honestly believe that because we do get to have conversations like these, we have an obligation to make ourselves happy with our work, serve others and live a life that brings us joy and satisfaction.